 Slough off those dead skin cells.

 Yes, the sun may feel weaker as we head into the cooler months, but that doesn’t mean it’s safe to ditch your SPF.
 “Regardless of the season or temperature, the sun’s UV rays are still strong and can cause skin damage,” cautions Dr. Engelman, adding that she always recommends using SPF 30 or higher to ensure that you are fully protected.
-You’ll also want to be sure to check your sunscreen label for “broad spectrum,” which means the product protects against UVA and UVB rays — may we suggest Sunday Riley Light Hearted Sunscreen safeguard your skin sans that oily feeling.
+You’ll also want to be sure to check your sunscreen label for “broad spectrum,” which means the product protects against UVA and UVB rays — we suggest Sunday Riley Light Hearted Sunscreen to safeguard your skin without any hint of oiliness.

 Invest in a humidifier.

 Another tip from most of our experts was to consider purchasing a humidifier that is handy for protecting against low humidity levels, cold weather, and transdermal water loss, explains Dr. Engelman.
 “I recommend the Canopy Humidifier because its no-mist, anti-mold technology and easy-to-wash parts make it cleaner and more convenient than other units.”